isabella232/kendo-react-animation/docs/fade/index.md

 ## Style the Appearance

-Custom CSS classes can be set to the Fade component and to its children components.
+Custom CSS classes can be set to the Fade and to its children components.

 ### Decorate the Fade

-To set a CSS class to the Fade component, use the [`className`]({% slug api_fade_kendouiforreact %}#classname-string) property.
+To set a CSS class to the Fade, use the [`className`]({% slug api_fade_kendouiforreact %}#classname-string) property.

 ```html
   <style>